 - Socio-economic deprivation is a known determinant of poor sexual health and inequalities; the impact of STIs on physical and mental health can have wider social and economic effects (DoH, 2013).
 Due to the small size of the Richmond population there is no clear association. - In 2016, 1,309 Richmond residents were diagnosed with a new STI representing a rate of 672 per 100,000 residents, similar to the England rate. - Genital warts are a common STI.
 In Richmond, 265 residents were diagnosed with genital warts in 2016.
 This is significantly higher than England with 135.1 per 100,000 compared to 112.5 per 100,000 in 2015-2016.
 It is also an increase from 2012 when 230 people were diagnosed.
-But between 2009 and 2012 there a 14% decrease in the diagnosis rate and the overall recent trend is for Richmond to have a similar rate to England. - The HPV vaccination, which is routinely offered to girls aged 12 to 13 years, and more recently to MSM, trans men and trans women who are eligible, helps to protect against genital warts and cervical cancer.
-In Richmond, 85% of 12-13-year-old girls received the HPV vaccine in 2016, which is similar to London and England.
+But between 2009 and 2012 there a 14% decrease in the diagnosis rate and the overall recent trend is for Richmond to have a similar rate to England. - The HPV vaccination, which is routinely offered to girls aged 12-13 years, and more recently to MSM, trans men and trans women who are eligible, helps to protect against genital warts and cervical cancer.
+In Richmond, 85% of 12-13-year-old girls received the HPV vaccine in 2016, which is similar to London and England. - Looked after children are more at risk of sex exploitation and becoming a sex worker than their peers, which increases their risk of sexually transmitted infections (Department for Education, 2011; Home Office, 2011).

 - The vaccination prevents 70% cancers of the cervix and potentially more in the future.
 As it usually takes between 10 and 20 years for a cancer to develop after HPV infection the reduction in the number of cases of pre-cancerous changes in the cervix will only be seen in the longer term. - Both locally and nationally, young people under 25 are the population group most affected by STIs.
-Young people aged 15-24 years of age had the highest rate of new STI diagnosis (44% in Richmond compared with 51% in England). - Young females aged 15-24 years of age make up almost 2/3 of STI diagnoses. - In 2016, 10% (136) of new STIs were diagnosed in Richmond residents aged between 45 and 65 years of age. - In Richmond, almost a third (29.4%) of new STIs were among gay, bisexual and men who have sex with men.
-Gonorrhoea is the STI most diagnosed amongst MSM. - In Richmond, the black population experiences disproportionately poor sexual health, with an STI rate three and a half times that in the white population.
+Young people aged 15-24 years of age had the highest rate of new STI diagnosis (44% in Richmond compared with 51% in England). - Young females aged 15-24 years of age make up almost two thirds of STI diagnoses. - In 2016, 10% (136) of new STIs were diagnosed in Richmond residents aged between 45 and 65 years of age. - In Richmond, almost a third (29%) of new STIs were among gay, bisexual and men who have sex with men.
+Gonorrhoea is the STI most diagnosed amongst MSM. - In Richmond, the black population experiences disproportionately poor sexual health, with an STI rate three and a half times that in the white population. - Asylum seekers and refugees are vulnerable to sexual exploitation (Burns et al, 2011) and more likely to experience poor sexual health due to additional risk factors such as being looked after children.

-- The use of condoms, regular testing and reducing the number of sexual partners can reduce the risk of STIs. - Comprehensive, open-access sexual health services where people can be treated quickly and confidentially encourages people to attend for testing, treatment and partner notification, ensuring prompt diagnosis and treatment and preventing onward transmission (DoH, 2013). - Partner notification is an important element of STI management.
+- The use of condoms, regular testing and reducing the number of sexual partners can reduce the risk of STIs. - Comprehensive, open-access sexual health services where people can be treated quickly and confidentially encourages people to attend for testing, treatment and partner notification, ensuring prompt diagnosis and treatment and preventing onward transmission (DoH, 2013).

+- Partner notification is an important element of STI management.
 It protects patients from re-infection, partners from the consequences of untreated infection and the wider population from onward transmission (DoH, 2013). - The National Institute for Health and Care Excellence (NICE) recommends that free condoms are readily accessible to those most at risk, alongside information and advice to ensure correct use (NICE, 2014).
 NICE also says condom schemes should be advertised in places used by those most at risk.